Scenic Train Rides in New Hampshire

 |Andover||Ashland||Bretton Woods||Gorham||Lincoln||Meredith||North Conway||North Woodstock|

-Climb to the top of Mount Washington on the Mount Washington Cog Railway or enjoy all that the Granite State has to offer in the beauty of her forests and rivers.
+Climb to the top of Mount Washington on the Mount Washington Cog Railway or enjoy all that the Granite State has to offer in the beauty of her forests and rivers aboard the Winnipesaukee Scenic Railway.
+The Hobo Railroad operates a unique and nostalgic railroading experiences including a hobo lunch from May though October.

+New Hampshire's first chartered railroad was the Nashua & Lowell Railroad with the first track completed in 1835.
 New Hampshire has 23 steam locomotives in various conditions.
-Look for steam train rides behind Canadian National Railroad 0-6-0 No.7470 on the Conway Scenic Railway through 2015.
+For operational steam locomotives, the Canadian National Railroad 0-6-0 No.7470 on the Conway Scenic Railway should be running steam train rides through 2015.
 Mt.
 Washington Cog Railway owns several 0-2-2-0 cog engines.
 Climax geared locomotive power is used on the White Mountain Central Railroad.

 The Ashland Historical Society’s newest museum was opened in 1999.
 The building was originally built circa 1869 as a passenger station by the Boston, Concord & Montreal Railroad.
 That railroad merged with the Concord Railroad in 1890 to form the Concord & Montreal Railroad.
 In 1891, the new railroad moved the station onto a new foundation and remodeled it to its present appearance.
 The Ashland Railroad Station Museum is one of the best preserved late 19th century railroad stations in New Hampshire and houses a growing collection of railroad artifacts, pictures, and documents.
 The local scenic railroad occasionally stops at the Ashland station during their popular excursions.